quintonn/otlp-counter-test/README.md

 This app is to demonstrate working with Counters with Signoz.
+Related to this issue: https://github.com/SigNoz/signoz/issues/3240

 I am trying to track counters, but when the app resets, the counter resets.